-Step 6 – Monthly Reviews: In the sixth step, you have to conduct month performance reviews to monitor progress.
+Step 6 - Monthly Reviews: In the sixth step, you have to conduct monthly performance reviews to monitor progress.
 Check how well the company is doing at meeting objectives and if any are being missed.

 You can find suitable problem-solving methods to improve how teams operate.
 Think about using the Deming Cycle/ PDCA Cycle for problem-solving.
 Reviews also encourage accountability.

 Step 7 - Annual Review: Finally, you need an annual review to check the overall health of the business and reflect and identify what has been learnt.
 You can make the necessary adjustments and begin identifying goals for the coming year.

 The first question always asked is, “Where to Start?”
 A google search for tools might return a “Hoshin Kanri X Matrix” which can be a little daunting looking.

 For an organisation to attain positive outcomes with Hoshin planning, it must implement the strategy effectively.
 But you can start simply and start with the idea to involve every employee at every level.